cdlewis/cdlewis.github.com/_posts/2014-03-23-disjoint-sets-and-agglomerative-clustering.md

 Because of the importance of Union( x, y ) and Find( x ), disjoint-sets are sometimes referred to as union-find data structures.

-Disjoint-sets, like the initial hash table approach, map element → subset.
+Disjoint-sets, like the initial hash table approach, can be implemented as a mapping of element → subset.
 A particular subset is uniquely identified by the root element in the tree representing that subset.
-An element is a root element if it is its own parent.
+And an element is a root element if it is its own parent.

 ![disjoint set representation](/images/2014-03-23/disjoint_set_representation.png)
 <p class="caption">An example of {A, B, C, D} at after the second merge.
 Only {A, B, C} and {D} remain.</p>